 Case Study

-Redesigning Aquent Gymnasium: Learning Made Seamless, Scalable, and Accessible
+Redesigning Aquent Gymnasium: Seamless, Scalable, and Accessible Learning

 160,000 learners supported.
 70% faster load times.
-Zero downtime launch.
-A scalable design system for growth.
+Zero-issue relaunch.
+Scalable design system for future growth.
+Seamless, accessible user experience.

-I led the redesign of a global learning platform to make it faster and more accessible, and later helped keep it running during an unexpected LMS shutdown — work recognized internationally at the 2025 Open edX Conference in Paris.
+I led the redesign of a global learning platform to enhance performance, accessibility, and user experience, navigating an unexpected LMS shutdown to ensure continuous service — work internationally recognized and co-presented at the 2025 Open edX Conference in Paris in the talk Seemingly Seamless.

-• Role: Design Lead — UX, Accessibility, Visual, and Front-End
+• Role: Design Lead — UX, Accessibility, Visual Design, Front-End, and Content Strategy

 • Year: 2024–2025